 Today’s quiz: Inform can mean: a.
 Pervade b.
 Crimp c.
 Distort d.
 Flow

 Likewise with the Beach Boys.
 I only recently delved into ‘huarache sandals’ from “Surfin’ USA.”
-They are leather sandals originally worn by native Mexicans.
+They’re leather sandals originally worn by native Mexicans.
 But if you Google it, you can see the cut is still very much in vogue.

-I’m delighted too when a book is released using an archaic word for the title.
-“Antagony” is the title of a 2022 book, and although the word is obsolete, it’s a snazzy usage that adds pizazz.
+I’m delighted too when a book is released using an archaic oddment for the title.
+“Antagony” is the name of a 2022 tome, and although the word is obsolete, it’s a snazzy usage that adds pizazz.
 It means contest or opposition.
 Nothing amiss in using an archaism for dramatic effect.

-Agonistes is a current term meaning an inner struggle, often used sarcastically.
+Agonistes is an esoteric curiosity highlighting an inner struggle, often used sarcastically.
 Milton penned a tome under the header “Sampson Agonistes.”

 I’m still seeing music shop crate diggers — music heads who riffle through musty cases of vintage vinyl — it’s a restorative diversion.
-And isn’t riffle a calming word?
-It can mean the shuffling of cards…or the gentle sound of water flowing over rocks in a stream.
+And isn’t riffle a calming pearl?
+It can describe the shuffling of cards…or the gentle sound of water flowing over rocks in a stream.
 Let’s see more usage of riffle!